aleks-zs/million-dollar-app/README.md

 1. Clone repository
-2. Create a virtual environment and install dependencies by running the following command at the root of the directory: 'pipenv install'
+2. Create a virtual environment and install dependencies by running the following command at the root of the project: 'pipenv install'
 3. Enter virtual environment with following command: 'pipenv shell'
 4. Run: 'python main.py'